I mentioned earlier that I decided to work on the refurbishment project in a more or less

 and with epoxy on the

-Screws serve to
+Screws serve to keep

-keep epoxy out of
+epoxy out of the screw

-while masking tape
+holes, while masking

-keeps it off the
+tape keeps it off the

 Here the epoxied